linsight/react-keyboard-event-handler/README.md

 'alphanumeric' | 'a'...'z', '0'...'9' |  36 alphanumeric keys
 'all' | n/a | handle all keyboard events

+When a keyboard event matches, the first (`key`) parameter to the callback function will be a lowercase key name.

 # About exclusive handlers